-Emissions from paraffin waxes and paraffin candles are calculated using default emission factors from the 2006 IPCC Guidelines.
+Emissions from the use paraffin waxes and paraffin candles are calculated using default emission factors from the 2006 IPCC Guidelines.

-To calculate emissions from candles, one-third of imported candles are estimated (Grönfors, 2014) to be made from stearin and, therefore, no emissions are calculated for them.
+To calculate emissions from the use of candles, one-third of imported candles are estimated (Grönfors, 2014) to be made from stearin and, therefore, no emissions are calculated for them.
 Candles are expected to burn completely.
 The share of used paraffin waxes and candles change in the time series leading fluctuating IEF.